FriendsOfSymfony/FOSCommentBundle/Resources/doc/9e-integrating_several_parsers.md

     markup.my_parser:
         #This is your own parser that implements ParserInterface
         class: MyBundle\Parser\MyParser
+        # If you don't plan to use this parser somewhere in the code, it's better to make it private.
+        # this should increase service container performance
+        public: false
 ```

 Then, you have to define PipelineParser as a service and configure it with parsers.